 Still a long way to go

-Farmers can reduce the nitrate losses further by using less manure and applying it better, but also, for example, by sowing a green cover crop in winter and creating buffer strips alongside watercourses.
+Farmers can reduce the nitrate losses further by using less manure and applying it better, but also, for example, by sowing green cover crop in winter and creating buffer strips alongside watercourses.
 To this end, farmers are invited to participate in so-called water quality groups to exchange knowledge and practical experiences.